shimomut/sagemaker-solutions/hyperpod_k8s/README.md

 * Auto-resume is out-of-scope.
 (Manual instance replacement is possible)
 * You need to login to master node (head node) to use kubectl command to run workloads.
 Using kubectl from remote machines would be possible, but it is not tested.
+* When cluster scaling up operation fails and rolls back (e.g., hardware health check failure), you may see garbage nodes in the node list.
+As of now, this solution doesn't automatically delete nodes when nodes are deleted by cluster rolling back.
+Please manually delete nodes using `kubectl delete node`.
 * Due to HyperPod’s current limitation, EBS root volume size is limited at 100GB.
 As a workaround, the lifecycle configuration script automatically change the containerd data path to NVMe if available.
 * Due to HyperPod’s current limitation, cluster cannot be scaled down.
 Deleting instance group and decreasing the number of instances are not possible today.